rcascioFHCRC/fhutch-vivo1.9/README.md

 ##Fred Hutch VIVO

-Built with VIVO 1.9.1

 The project is broken up into two main components:

- * `app` - VIVO related changes - theme, template changes, added controllers, etc.
+ * `app` - the VIVO web application.
+VIVO related changes - theme, template changes, added controllers, etc.
  * `toolkit` - the Converis to VIVO data syncing code

+### Application overview

+Built with VIVO 1.9.1

+* The project uses the [custom installer](https://wiki.duraspace.org/display/VIVODOC19x/Installing+VIVO) pattern documented by the VIVO project.
+* The `webapp/src/main/webapp/themes` directory contains the CSS and template changes for this project.

 ### Toolkit overview